EmilHernvall/dnsguide/chapter4.md

 ===========================

 Haven gotten this far, we're ready to make our first attempt at writing an actual server.
-In reality, DNS servers fullfil two different purposes:
+Real DNS servers come in two different varieties:

  * Authoritative Server - A DNS server hosting one or more "zones".
 For instance, the authoritative servers for the zone google.com are